RuochenLI/vpMaster/README.md

 </ul>

 <p>An example of configuration file can be found in the vpMaster/src/main/resources/config0.properties </p>

+<h2>How to run?</h2>
+<p>Once you defined your configuration files you should modify the constant of TOTAL in VPMasterLauncher, which is the number of your configuration files and then run your VPMasterLauncher!</p>
+<p>Don't forget to check your basket in 15 mins! if there isn't any unexpected exceptions...
+I agree it is still a beta version for the moment.</p>

 <h2>Question?</h2>
 <p>Feel free to contact me by ruochen.li1204@gmail.com :p keep calm and smile:)</p>